mattfern902/mattsPortfolioWebsite/_projects/complex-rheology-terrestrial.md

 ## Terrestrial Robotic Limbed and Limbless Locomotion

-**Collaborators:** Matthew Fernandez, Tianyu Wang, V. H. Kojuoharov, J. Maeng, Daniel I. Goldman
+**Collaborators:** Tianyu Wang, V. H. Kojuoharov, J. Maeng, Daniel I. Goldman

 Focused on the design, integration, and experimental testing of sidewinding snake-inspired robots.
 Developed proprioceptive sensing joints in a 5-segment centipede-inspired robot using Python on Raspberry Pi for closed-loop control.
 Assisted in the experimental design and testing of a cord-driven snake-inspired robotic model investigating the application of body compliance and mechanical intelligence in serpentine sidewinding.